 This is a training page based on the face to face course that we deliver.
 Please look at the Pre-Introduction video below.
 (7.52 mins).
 All videos have captions by watching in full screen.

 Post your questions on our padlet.
 We would like a different perspective in order to improve so please do add a comment/question.

 Carrying out a systematic review will take longer than you might anticipate so planning is important.
 Consider the time and resources available to you.
 Consider using a Gantt chart as this will help you plan and monitor your progress.
 Take a look at this brief LinkedIn Learning course called 'Learning Gantt charts'.
 Please note: You do not need to connect your LinkedIn account.
 You will need your university username and password.

 There is a also an online course from John Hopkins University called an Introduction to Systematic Reviews and Meta Analysis.
-It is very comprehensive and takes about 13 hours to complete with a mixture of videos and exercise to do.
+It is very comprehensive and takes about 13 hours to complete with a mixture of videos and exercises to do.
 It is free.